GiperB0la/Netforge/README.md

 - Boost
 - Git

+Netforge uses:

-Netforge uses Boost.Asio for asynchronous TCP networking.
+- Boost.Asio for asynchronous networking
+- Boost.Beast for HTTP

 Boost is **not downloaded automatically by CMake**.
 It must be installed separately.